 OXO BREW Cold Brew Coffee Maker with 10 Paper Filters, $49.95 from Amazon

 A great investment for cold brew fanatics.

 Thankfully, my sister-in-law came through and scored me the cold brew maker.
 She also threw in some cold brew grounds for good measure.
 Lucky for me, she did.
 For one, they are uniquely constituted for coffee not to be brewed at high temperatures.
 Second, while cold brew has grown in popularity, especially at coffee shops, purchasing beans or grounds for brewing your own is a bit more challenging because they are not as accessible.
 Oh, and guess where she got the maker and the grounds?
 Amazon.

-Tiny Footprint Organic Cold Brew Coffee Elixir, $12.65 on Amazon
+Tiny Footprint Organic Cold Brew Coffee Elixir, $13.64 from Amazon

 Eco-friendly and delicious.

 If you’re like me, you don’t take your cold brew black, adding cream and/or sugar to your drink.
 No problem, Amazon’s got you covered there too.
 If you want to go with the Starbucks syrup, you can, though it’s a bit pricey.
 Instead of incurring that cost, I go with Torani syrups, with syrup pumps for my sweetening needs.
 Admittedly, I purchase my half and half at the supermarket, but I could use Prime for that too.
 With Prime Now, I can have a pint of half and half delivered to my home within two hours.